OrderOfGathering/ROG/Rulebook.md

 3. NSFW (Not Safe for Work) or explicit content is strictly prohibited within the Server.
 ### Section 3: Communication in Voice Channels
 1. Users are strictly prohibited from artificially changing their voice, such as through the use of voice distorters or similar means.
-2. The Server provides a dedicated Bot for music playback.
-It is strictly forbidden to play music through mobile phones, MP3 players, or any other external devices.
+2. It is strictly forbidden to play music through mobile phones, MP3 players, or any other external devices.
 3. Users are required to keep their voices at normal conversational levels, ensuring a pleasant experience for all participants.
 4. Whenever possible, users should choose a language that is understood by all participants in their respective channels.
 ### Section 4: Advertising and Self-Promotion